-As we grow older, many of our day to day needs change.
+Age often brings with it some significant changes to our bodies.
 Make sure that you are visiting your GP regularly and taking the correct medication.
 Managing your medication is a crucially important part of staying safe at home and maintaining your independence as an older person:

-- To avoid confusion when it comes to using medication, keep all medicines in their original containers with clear labels.
+- To avoid confusion, keep all medicines in their original containers with clear labels.

 - Be aware of expiration dates.
-Make sure any stored medication is in date.
+Make sure any medication you are taking is still in date.

 - Return any out of date or leftover medicines to the pharmacist for destruction.

-- Keep any chemical cleaning products separate from medicine.
+- Make sure to store any chemical cleaning products separate from medicine.

-Keep an up-to date medication list and give a copy to your family.
-If you have a personal alarm let the Response Team know, it can be helpful for those attending your property to know what it is you are taking and when.
+Keep an up-to-date medication list and give a copy to your family.
+If you have a personal alarm, let the Response Team know about any medication you take.
+This information can be useful in a medical emergency and the Response Team can inform the emergency services.
 There are also apps available for your phone and tablet which can remind you when it’s time to take your medication.

-- If you wish to leave a spare key accessible for family members, purchase a keysafe and make sure it is out of view of public areas.
+- If you wish to leave a spare key for family members, purchase a secure keysafe.
+Never hide keys under doormats or plant pots.

-- Always remember to lock both your doors and windows whenever you leave your home.
+- Always remember to lock your doors and windows whenever you leave your home.

-Remember, if you feel suspicious or frightened that somebody is trying to get into your home, please call the police immediately.
+If you ever feel frightened or suspect that somebody is trying to enter your home, call the police immediately.
 It’s always better to be safe than sorry.

-This final tip is potentially the best advice you can be given when it comes to staying safe in your own home.
-By keeping in touch with people socially, you improve not only your quality of life but your mental health.
+Our final tip is potentially the best advice you can get when it comes to staying safe at home.
+By keeping in touch with the people around you, you’ll improve both your quality of life and your mental health.

 - Keep in touch the old-fashioned way – send letters and photographs to those who live further away.